Skip to content

 Rationale

 Maintaining a healthy weight in children is a major health challenge on the island of Ireland.
-The START campaign is a five year, public awareness campaign from safefood in partnership with both Departments of Health, Healthy Ireland, the Health Service Executive and the Public Health Agency.
-The campaign aims to support and encourage parents to start making small daily changes to their children’s diet and lifestyle and in so doing, get them started on their way to a healthier life.
+The START campaign was a five year, public awareness campaign from Safefood in partnership with both Departments of Health, Healthy Ireland, the Health Service Executive and the Public Health Agency.
+The campaign aimed to support and encourage parents to start making small daily changes to their children’s diet and lifestyle and in so doing, get them started on their way to a healthier life.
 The campaign aims to motivate and inspire parents to take the first step in improving their child’s health and to stick with those changes.
-START is one of the actions outlined in the Healthy Weight for Ireland 2016-2025 strategy (ROI) and continues the work outlined in the Fitter Futures for All 2012-2022 strategy (NI).
+START is one of the actions outlined in the Healthy Weight for Ireland 2016-2025 strategy (ROI) and continued the work outlined in the Fitter Futures for All 2012-2022 strategy (NI).

 Phase 9 – May 2021